isaiah-parton/ronin/README.md

-# This library is no longer actively maintained
+# This library is no longer being developed

+I have stopped work on this project in favor of [Opal](https://github.com/isaiah-parton/opal) which is much more complete and capable.

 # Ronin